Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

 # Overview
 The purpose of this document is to present the framework behind the development of 'A Dog's Journey Home'.
-This framework will be constructed through specified functional and requirements for our game, which are the functions our game needs to work.
+This framework will be constructed through specified functional requirements for our game, which are the functions our game needs to work.
 It also describes the non-functional requierments, which are the functions we would like to add to improve the user’s experience.

 # Functional Requirements
 1. Moving the character around with the arrow keys.